shrya4053/Bike-Sales-Project/README.md

 ## Dataset Used
 - <a href= "https://github.com/shrya4053/Bike-Sales-Project/blob/main/Bike%20sales%20cleasned.xlsx">Dataset</a>

+## What I worked on
+- Cleaned and validated the dataset (handled missing values & inconsistencies)
+- Used Excel & Pivot Tables to analyze customer behavior
+- Built an interactive dashboard with slicers for dynamic filtering
+- Identified patterns across demographics like age, income, commute distance, and occupation

 ## Questions (KPIs)
 - Which Commute Distance segment provides the highest Purchase Rate?
 - What is the average Income (in dollars) of customers who purchased a bike compared to those who did not?